awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 ### Example: Using an Origin\-Request Trigger to Change the Origin Domain Name Based on the Country Header<a name="lambda-examples-content-based-geo-header"></a>

-This function demonstrates how to you can change the origin domain name based on the CloudFront\-Viewer\-Country header, so content is served from an origin closer to the viewer's country\.
+This function demonstrates how you can change the origin domain name based on the CloudFront\-Viewer\-Country header, so content is served from an origin closer to the viewer's country\.

-Based on the value of the CloudFront\-Viewer\-Country header, you can change the origin domain name so content is served from an origin nearer to viewer's country\.
-This can have advantages such as the following:
+Implementing this functionality for your distribution can have advantages such as the following:

-+ It reduces latencies when the region specified is nearer to the viewer's country\.
++ Reducing latencies when the region specified is nearer to the viewer's country\.

-+ It provides data sovereignty by making sure that data is served from an origin that's in the same country that the request came from\.
++ Providing data sovereignty by making sure that data is served from an origin that's in the same country that the request came from\.

-Note that to enable this functionality, you must configure your distribution to cache based on the CloudFront\-Viewer\-Country header\.
-For more information, see [Configuring CloudFront to Cache Objects Based on Request Headers](header-caching.md)\.
+Note that to enable this functionality you must configure your distribution to cache based on the CloudFront\-Viewer\-Country header\.
+For more information, see [Cache Based on Selected Request Headers](distribution-web-values-specify.md#DownloadDistValuesForwardHeaders)\.

 ```
 'use strict';